Burn to Shine (album)

 Burn to Shine is an album by Ben Harper and the Innocent Criminals, released in 1999 on Virgin Records America.
 Harper's fourth album, it shows him working within many different genres, including blues, rock, soul, and folk.
 The songs "Steal My Kisses" and "Suzie Blue" became successful on college radio.
-Like most other Harper albums, different versions were released in different regions within varying bonus material.
+Like most other Harper albums, different versions were released in different regions with varying bonus material.

 Critical reception

 The Washington Post wrote that "while the songs are seldom as interesting as the album's textured instrumental weave, Harper deserves credit for trying to break free of the cliches that have a stranglehold on the blues."
 Entertainment Weekly considered the album to be "mostly made up of leaden rootsy excursions."
 The Hartford Courant wrote that the album tackled "an overload of musical niches."
 Trouser Press called Harper "a thinking man's Lenny Kravitz".